Compare PDF annotation formats: XFDF and Instant JSON

 Instant JSON

 Instant JSON is a format we created for bringing annotations and bookmarks into a modern format while keeping all important properties to make the Instant JSON spec work with PDF.
-It’s not directly supported by other frameworks; however, it can be easily converted to XFDF to make it interoperable.
+It’s not directly supported by other frameworks; however, it can be converted to XFDF to make it interoperable.

 Instant JSON is fully documented and supports persistent storage.
 It’s designed for synchronizing annotations to a server, and across users, devices, or sessions.